Analysis | A vivid reminder that the threat to American democracy remains

 That is not how democracy works, which is the point.
 Walsh doesn't like how the election turned out, so she rejects the election.
 She's not the only one to do so; we've seen other examples of Republican legislators suggesting that urban (read: Democratic) voters should be considered ignorable.
 Plus another salient example: Trump didn't like how the 2020 election turned out, so he embraced those who tried to overturn it.

-As Carlson's show was airing on Thursday, Gov. Brian Kemp (R-Ga.) was signing into law a bill that imposes new restrictions on voting in his state.
-It's an odd turn of events for Kemp, given that he and other state Republicans were praised in the months after the 2020 election for rejecting Trump's efforts to undermine confidence in the results in the state.
+As Carlson’s show was airing Thursday, Gov. Brian Kemp (R-Ga.) was signing into law a bill that imposes new restrictions on voting in his state.
+It’s an odd turn of events for Kemp, given that he and other state Republicans were praised in the months after the 2020 election for rejecting Trump’s efforts to undermine confidence in the results in the state.
 State leaders argued — accurately — that the election was not in any way tainted by fraud.
 Yet, because of the pressure applied by Trump on the subject and because of their own obvious interest in avoiding further Democratic victories in state elections, they moved forward with a slate of new rules that make voting less easy.

 It is hard to argue that making voting more difficult will not reduce the number of people who vote, particularly if one also holds that, say, putting a wall on the border will reduce the number of people who immigrate illegally.
 It is obviously the case that Georgia Republicans hope to constrain voting in the state and that they are doing so weeks after their party lost both presidential and Senate contests.
 It is the case that the changes they made will not only limit voting access but also empower Republicans to reshape completed elections in precisely the way that Trump sought.

 All of these things intertwine.
-Trump embracing an attempted insurrection on the same network that suggests fascism is all-but-inevitable as legislators in one state ignore unfavorable election results and legislators in another give themselves new power to do the same.
+Trump embracing an attempted insurrection on the same network that suggests fascism is all but inevitable as legislators in one state ignore unfavorable election results and legislators in another give themselves new power to do the same.

 We've documented the GOP's shift away from small-l liberalism, but rarely have so many examples of that shift presented over such a short period of time.
 Many in the party are concerned about losing power in the face of an evolving American electorate and, as a result, many embrace the idea that democracy should or can be handcuffed.